poy/onpar/matchers/README.md

 It will return an error the first time the child matcher returns an error.
 If the child matcher never returns an error, then it will return a nil.

-By default, the duration is 100ms with an interval is 10ms.
+By default, the duration is 100ms with an interval of 10ms.

 ```go
 isTrue := func() bool {